 Minutes of meetings, notes by the Chairman, Cllr Andy Williams (April 2012, May 2013) and summary by Rob Ward (Dec 2020).

 Neston Town Centre Public Realm Design Guide

 TEP Consultants from Warrington consulted the people of Neston in 2010 and 2011, and produced a report in 2011.
 A low-resolution version of the report (10MB) can be downloaded: Neston Public Realm Design Guide low res.
 The full version (170 MB) is too large to put on the website.
 A paper copy is in Neston Library Reference Section.

 Before the Sainsbury’s supermarket was built, the cleared site was excavated by the archaeologists AOC.
-This is a summary of an article sent to the Journal of the Chester Archaeological Society: ‘In 2009 AOC Archaeology carried out excavations at land between Brook Street and Raby Road, Neston, Cheshire.
+This is a summary of an article sent to the Journal of the Chester Archaeological Society: ‘In 2009 AOC Archaeology carried out excavations at land between Brook Street and Raby Road, Neston.
 Residual medieval pottery and ceramic building material recovered from the site are the first medieval artefacts found within the town.
 They suggest a significant building was located in proximity to the site.
-The post-medieval remains encountered are thought to be those of an eighteenth century farmstead, which was later re-built during the Victorian period.
-Post-medieval pottery illustrates Neston’s strong domestic trade links with North Devon and international trade with Spain, France, Germany and the Netherlands during the seventeenth and eighteenth centuries.’
+The post-medieval remains encountered are thought to be those of an 18th century farmstead, which was later re-built during the Victorian period.
+Post-medieval pottery illustrates Neston’s strong domestic trade links with North Devon and international trade with Spain, France, Germany and the Netherlands during the 17th and 18th centuries.’
 The full report of 110 pages (8MB pdf) can be downloaded here.